hashicorp/terraform-provider-azurerm/website/docs/r/key_vault_managed_hardware_security_module_key.html.markdown

 * `managed_hsm_id` - (Required) Specifies the ID of the Key Vault Managed Hardware Security Module that they key will be owned by.
 Changing this forces a new resource to be created.

 * `key_type` - (Required) Specifies the Key Type to use for this Key Vault Managed Hardware Security Module Key.
-Possible values are `EC-HSM` and `RSA-HSM`.
+Possible values are `EC-HSM`, `oct-HSM` and `RSA-HSM`.
 Changing this forces a new resource to be created.

 * `key_size` - (Optional) Specifies the Size of the RSA key to create in bytes.
 For example, 1024 or 2048. *Note*: This field is required if `key_type` is `RSA-HSM`.
 Changing this forces a new resource to be created.